-Based on the recent evaluation of information and circumstance affecting the Company's AFS financial assets, management concluded that certain AFS financial assets are impaired as at December 31, 2018 and 2017 (see Note 10).
-Consequently, management written off portion of the carrying amount of its investments in CIIF Oil Mills Companies and United Coconut Planters Bank (UCPB) amounting to P700.60 million in 2018 which was adjusted against the balance of deferred tax liabilities, reserve for fluctuation of AFS financial assets and impairment loss amounting to P63.35 million, P570.12 million, and P67.13 million, respectively (see Note 30).
+Based on the recent evaluation of information and circumstance affecting the Company's AFS financial assets, management concluded that certain AFS financial assets are impaired as at December 31, 2019 and 2018 (see Note 10).
+Consequently, in 2019, the management had fully written-off the remaining balance of its investments in Coconut Industry Investment Fund (CIIF) Oil Mills Companies and United Coconut Planters Bank (UCPB) common shares amounting to P6,304.30 million.
+This was charged against the balance of Deferred tax liabilities, Reserve for fluctuations of AFS financial assets and Retained earnings amounting to P569.04 million, P5,131.06 million and P604.20 million, respectively.
+As of December 31, 2018, management has initially written-off portion of the carrying amount of its investments in CIIF Oil Mills Companies (collectively referred to as CIIF-OMG) and UCPB common shares amounting to P700.60 million which was adjusted against the balance of deferred tax liabilities, reserve for fluctuation of AFS financial assets and impairment loss amounting to P63.35 million, P570.12 million, and P67.13 million, respectively (see Note 31).